 DeFino gives readers four generations (at least) of Jersey Italians of the Spino-Palladino family.
 Transport to a town that’s really a city—where the population is still small enough that everyone knows everyone’s business.
 If people didn’t move when they grew up, there are grudges and feuds that go back to grade school.
 Such is the case for the main gay character Paulie Vittone.
 When Paulie came out to his parents, they kicked him out and the Palladino’s took him in without a second thought.
 He and Donatella Palladino had been best friends their whole lives and it’s their relationship that carries the story from beginning to end.

 Sylvia, the great-grandmother or Nonina, is an absolute spitfire at age 92.
 She and Donatella have a special bond which eventually comes out in one of Nonina’s chapters, but otherwise is a deep secret no one alive in the family knows.
 Keeping secrets is something that’s done.
 It’s a practice that eats away in bites so small and slowly moving that one day, you realize a big chunk of your heart has been carrying that painful weight your whole life.

 Sylvia’s daughter and Donatella’s mother, Varina is in her 70’s and she’s not looking for love.
 She’s looking for change.
 She’s waiting for one day to be different.
-One week where she doesn’t know exactly what steps her feet will take as she runs the Italian specialty market, Palladino’s, which she and her husband Dino had started as a young couple.
+She longs for something outside of the Italian specialty market, Palladino’s, which she and her husband Dino had started as a young couple.